kekker/demo/content/docs/getting-started/sandbox.md

 # Tools for Sandbox

+## Postman

+Postman is a handy tool to run API commands in a user-friendly interface.
+To open Postman click Run in Postman on top of the scenario description page.

+In Postman you will see pre-configured collection of API calls for Basic Scenario

+To set up your individual parameters click Edit on Purchase Order collection

+Go to Variables tab and fill in Login, Password and Channel from email.
+Click Update.

 ## cURL

 You can simply use requests examples from scenario description.
 All you need is to fill in your Channel (from the Sandobx registration email) and add Authorization to requests headers.